What to Ask Your Urologist About Erectile Dysfunction

 How Does My Overall Health Affect My Sexual Health?

 Researchers at the American Urological Association (AUA) point to heart disease as the main culprit in erectile dysfunction.
-Most of the major risk factors for heart disease (e.g., hypertension, sedentary lifestyle, poor diet, and smoking) are modifiable, meaning you can control them.
+Most major risk factors for heart disease (e.g., hypertension, sedentary lifestyle, poor diet, and smoking) are modifiable, meaning you can control them.

 What ED Treatment Options Are Available?